white07S/Forex-Trading/README.md

 # Some basic information:
 * Support tensorboard
 * Written in TensorFlow v1
-* So if you using TensorFlow v2 then import this on top of the code
+* if you using TensorFlow v2 then import this on top of the code to avoid conflict of depreciated function like random_seed_set and session

 ```
 import tensorflow.compat.v1 as tf